-Over the past year, strong demand has meant that the Company's shares have traded consistently close to its net asset value per share.
-In order to satisfy this demand the Company issued 5,294,742 shares during the year and up to the date of this report, at a minimum premium of 0.5% to the prevailing cum income net asset value per share at the time of issue, raising £17.3 million of new funds for the Company.
-The number of shares issued represents the maximum number possible under the authority obtained at the Company's Annual General Meeting held in January 2011.
-A General Meeting was therefore held on 8 December where shareholder authority was obtained to issue a further 5,824,216 shares on a non-pre-emptive basis at prices not less than the prevailing cum income net asset value per share.
-A prospectus has also been published in order to obtain admission to the Official List maintained by the UK Listing Authority of any shares issued under this authority.
-The authority will be renewed at the Company's Annual General Meeting to be held on 18 January 2012.
+Continued strong demand has meant that the Company's shares have traded consistently close to its net asset value per share.
+As can be seen in the graph below, in order to satisfy this demand, the Company issued 11,330,958 shares during the year, at a minimum premium of 0.5% to the prevailing cum income net asset value per share at the time of issue, raising £39.2 million of new funds for the Company.
+The number of shares issued exceeded the maximum number possible under the authority obtained at the Company's Annual General Meeting held in January 2012 and a General Meeting was therefore held in May 2012 where shareholder authority was obtained to issue a further 6.5 million shares on a non-pre-emptive basis at prices not less than the prevailing cum income net asset value per share.
+The authority granted in May 2012 has been almost fully utilised.
+Therefore the Company has convened a General Meeting to be held on Friday, 28 December 2012 to obtain shareholder authority to continue to issue further shares on a non-pre-emptive basis at prices not less than the prevailing cum income net asset value per share.
+The Company's most recent prospectus dated 12 December 2011 is also being renewed in order that your Company is able to continue to issue shares in accordance with the Prospectus Directive under both the existing and reviewed authority.
+The authority granted in December 2012 will be proposed for renewal at the Company's Annual General Meeting to be held on Wednesday, 30 January 2013.